 To allow more frequent measure submissions, committees will convene more often.
+While NQF received feedback from various stakeholders that in-person meetings are a great opportunity to build consensus and have direct interactions with committee members and developers, NQF must also consider the potential resource constraints of increasing the quantity of in-person meetings.
 NQF will host a combination of in-person meetings and virtual web meetings to evaluate submitted measures.
 Since there will be two review cycles each year, the committee will convene via in-person meeting for one cycle and convene via virtual web meeting for the other cycle to be cost efficient.
-NQF will make every effort to standardize how both in-person meetings and web meetings are conducted to ensure consistency in the Committee's measure review and evaluation process.
+NQF will make every effort to standardize how both in-person meetings and web meetings are conducted to ensure consistency in the committee's measure review and evaluation process.